camunda/camunda-docs-manual/content/webapps/tasklist/filters.md

 Several of the filter criteria accept expressions as values.
 These expressions are in the [JUEL](http://juel.sourceforge.net/) language.
 In filters which are related to times and dates, you can use the dateTime class, which returns a [Joda-Time](http://www.joda.org/joda-time/) DateTime object.

+{{< note title="Security Consideration" class="warning" >}}
+  Filter expressions can be abused to execute arbitrary code when the query is evaluated.
+It is therefore required that any user authorized to create filters is trusted in this respect.
+The default behavior of evaluating filter expressions can be deactivated in the process engine configuration.
+See the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> for details.
+{{</note>}}

 # Common Filters